beninato8/ctfs/pactf/round-1/pactf-write-up-round-1.md

  - <details>
     <summary><strong>Solution</strong>:</summary>

     At a first glance, it looks like this is some foreign language.
 The clue and hint both suggest a historical context, and a famous language used to "encrypt" messages was Navajo, which was used by the [US military during WWII](https://en.wikipedia.org/wiki/Code_talker#Navajo_code_talkers).
-Even if you didn't know the historical significance, you could just for the ciphertext, and the first result gives you a [gist](https://gist.github.com/TheZ3ro/572ef81c0f20bf9c4c435b32a62a7056) to decode the message
+Even if you didn't know the historical significance, you could just search for the ciphertext, and the first result gives you a [gist](https://gist.github.com/TheZ3ro/572ef81c0f20bf9c4c435b32a62a7056) to decode the message.

     </details>
  - **Flag**: <!--- CHESTERNEZ -->